Global Network of Isotopes in Precipitation (GNIP)

 GNIR functions in a similar way to GNIP, relying on voluntary international partnerships between the IAEA and organisations, institutions, as well as researchers for sample collections, isotopic analyses, and contribution of published or unpublished data for global rivers and streams.

 Presently, the GNIR database contains around 21,000 stable water isotope records from 750 sites in 35 countries.
-In addition, 12,200 tritium records were collected from 170 stations in 28 countries. (however not all stations were active at the same time).
-Further information is available via the GNIR web and FAQ pages (http://www-naweb.iaea.org/napc/ih/IHS_resources_gnir.html and http://www-naweb.iaea.org/napc/ih/IHS_resources_gnir_faq.html).
-The GNIR dataset will be made available through the WISER platform (Water Isotope System for Data Analysis, Visualization and Electronic Retrieval) in the near future.
+In addition, 12,200 tritium records were collected from 170 stations in 28 countries (not all stations being active at the same time).
+Further information is available via the GNIR web and FAQ pages (www-naweb.iaea.org/napc/ih/IHS_resources_gnir.html and www-naweb.iaea.org/napc/ih/IHS_resources_gnir_faq.html).